dpwolfe/good-morning/README.md

 1. Xcode latest, plus the command line tools and for Mojave installs the C headers that were no longer present by default.
 Catalina does not have this problem.
 2. Node Version Manager (nvm) with latest Node.js and latest LTS of Node.js
-3. Homebrew, installing a number of frequently used apps and utilities.
+3. Homebrew, installing an opinionated number of popular used apps and utilities.
-   - Includes: Microsoft Office, Docker (Edge), Visual Studio Code, Slack, Skype, Minikube + VirtuaBox, Spotify, Wireshark, Postman, iTerm2, Charles, DBeaver, TablePlus
+   - Includes: Microsoft Office, Docker, Visual Studio Code, Slack, Skype, Minikube + VirtualBox, Wireshark, Postman, iTerm2, Charles, TablePlus
-4. Pyenv w/ Python 2.x and 3.x versions along with pip
-5. A new SSH key and GPG key by walking you through their creation and the steps to add them to GitHub
+4. A new SSH key and GPG key, walking you through their creation and the steps to add them to GitHub.
-6. Ruby Version Manager (rvm) with the latest Ruby
-7. Primes your .bash_profile with references to dotfiles containing aliases, git bash completion, environment variables, paths, etc.
+5. Primes your .bash_profile with references to dotfiles containing aliases, git bash completion, environment variables, paths, etc.
-   - Feel free to bring your own dotfiles or edit as needed after the first run.
+   - Feel free to bring your own dotfiles after the first run.

 ### _Run good-morning... every morning_ to keep it all up-to-date, including: